-Centacare’s Prisoners Services supports people in prison in the lead up to their release and for 12 months following.
+Centacare’s Post Release Service supports people in prison in the lead up to their release and for 12 months following.
 Services offered include counselling with a qualified social worker to help navigate the experiences of incarceration and release as well as practical support for re-entering the community.

 Their work is supported by the Archdiocese of Brisbane, the Department of Communities and donations from generous Brisbane donors.